 Asteroid: large rocky body in space in orbit around the sun.

 Meteoroid: much smaller rocks or particles, as small as a grain of sand, in orbit around the sun.

 Meteor: A meteor, also called a shooting star, is a meteoroid which vaporizes in Earth’s atmosphere.
 If a meteoroid enters the Earth’s atmosphere, it travels at a velocity of up to about 72.5 kilometers per second.
 Friction between the atmosphere and the meteoroid causes the meteoroid to become super-heated and vaporize or “burn up” in a streak of luminosity known as a meteor or shooting star.
 Few meteors penetrate below a height of 80.5 kilometers above the ground.

 Not all meteors are natural.
 Some are made of space junk like old satellites which, over time, fall to the Earth due to gravity.

 Meteorite: If a small asteroid or large meteoroid survives its fiery passage through the Earth’s atmosphere and lands on Earth’s surface, it is then called a meteorite.

-In reality, the extraterrestrial life found to date are bacteria.
+In reality, the extraterrestrial life found to date is bacteria.

 Your Cosmic Address

-As a final fun thought, I wanted to share our cosmic address with you.
+As a final fun though, I wanted to share our cosmic address with you.
 To write your own cosmic address, start with your normal address and country, and then add the following: